n7800/IAMP/README.md

 patches as described above.
 You may then load and edit the following projects inside of the Lazarus IDE:

-i.   miamp.lpr:             The InstallAware Multi Platform IDE. ii.  miauix.lpr:            The InstallAware Dialog Editor. iii. miaxbuild.lpr:         The command line build tool. iv.  miaxstub.lpr:          The InstallAware setup engine.
+* miamp.lpr:             The InstallAware Multi Platform IDE.
+* miauix.lpr:            The InstallAware Dialog Editor.
+* miaxbuild.lpr:         The command line build tool.
+* miaxstub.lpr:          The InstallAware setup engine.
-v.   mpax.lpr:              The Setup Capture tool. vi.  trans/mtranslator.lpr: The localization tool.
+* mpax.lpr:              The Setup Capture tool.
+* trans/mtranslator.lpr: The localization tool.

 The build scripts previously mentioned in this section build some of the above projects multiple times with different conditional defines, to realize effects